readthedocs/readthedocs.org/docs/design/in-doc-search-ui.rst

     are almost entirely useless.
   * Different tokenizers are to be used when indexing/reindexing and when searching, but it can be specified at the indexing time.
-  * Some results are not very good and lead to bad user experience.
+  * Few results are not very good and lead to bad user experience.
   * Requires greater disk space.
 In development environment, `page_index` was of size 3.9 MB and `test-edge-ngram` index was of 9.9 MB, both containing the same number of documents.
 Size of the index depends on the